 Crowdsourcing platforms like Amazon Mechanical Turk have created the opportunity to democratize science by making diverse research participants easily available to researchers.
 I have published several research studies and reviews that may useful for researchers interested in using crowdsourcing platforms to conduct research.

-Papers on using Mechanical Turk in the behavioral sciences
+Review papers on using Mechanical Turk in the behavioral sciences:

 Chandler, J., & Shapiro, D. (2016).
 Conducting clinical research using crowdsourced convenience samples.
 Annual Review of Clinical Psychology, 12, 53-81.